lowickib/Superstore_Power-BI/Readme.md

 All analytical measures were created in a dedicated table called **Measures Table**, grouped into thematic folders.
 These measures support KPI reporting, trend analysis, dynamic ranking, target tracking, and UX enhancements via slicers and dynamic titles.

+All measures with description and DAX code can be found [here](measures/Measures.md).

 ---

 ### 📦 Orders